Lionous/Lionous/README.md

 ## What i'm doing
 <!--Intro start-->
 - 👨‍🎓 Graduate of the professional career in Computer and Systems Engineering.
-- 👯 I am a collaborator in micro-enterprises, currently in development such as Onner, Dizzgo, OGC.
+- 👯 I am a collaborator in micro-enterprises.
 - 📫 How to reach me: Ghreengate@gmail.com
 - ​😎 I’m passionate about specializing as a back-end developer.
 <!--Intro end-->